Calathea picturata (Goeppertia picturata) Indoor Care: Light, Watering, Fertilizer, Pruning, Propagation

 Where to buy

-If you would like to add these gorgeous plants to your collection, you may acquire them online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).
+If you would like to add these Calathea picturata to your collection, you may acquire them online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).

-Calathea picturata (Goeppertia picturata) prospers in medium to bright indirect light, average warmth of 15-260C, humidity of 60-80% and consistently moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+To care for Calathea picturata indoors, provide medium to bright indirect light, average warmth of 15-260C, humidity of 60-80% and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

 Calathea picturata, Goeppertia picturata

-Goeppertia picturata requires humidity of 60% to 80% to thrive.
-Low humidity will cause brown leaf tips and edges.
+Goeppertia picturata requires a humidity of 60% to 80%.
+Too low humidity will result in brown leaf tips and edges.
 Use a hygrometer to monitor the humidity for the optimum growth of the plant.
-To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Learn more on how to increase humidity for houseplants.
+To elevate humidity, set the pot on a wet pebble tray or use a humidifier.
+Maintain a good air circulation to discourage fungal diseases.

 You may also grow the plant in a well-lit bathroom, kitchen, laundry area and other moist areas in the home.
 Calathea picturata is one of the best plants for the bathroom on account of its requirement for warm, humid conditions.